jupyterhub/team-compass/docs/contribute/documentation.md

 This is the way to have the most control over a documentation's build, but is also the most cumbersome to do repetively.

-To do so, install the documentation requirements (see [](docs:build-make) and run a command like so:
+To do so, install the documentation requirements (see @docs:build-make and run a command like so:

 ```bash
 sphinx-build docs docs/_build/html